-Attached are example projects for adaptive amplitude control.
 Adaptive amplitude control is used for high-frequency repeating waveforms such as a sinusoid.
 The adaptive amplitude control changes the amplitude of the target signal (such as position of force), so that the actual amplitude reaches the desired amplitude.
+The is especially useful where the amplitude, offset, and possibly the phase are important, but there may be some change between each run, and it is not feasible to re-tune the system.
+High frequency waveforms that can be difficult to tune will also benefit from adaptive amplitude control.

 This method makes tuning the system very easy, if the only objective is to get the correct amplitude and offset.
 The position tuning itself doesn’t need to be tuned very well (just proportional gain is often enough), and the adaptive part will bring the offset and amplitude right on!
 You may need to adjust the two adaptive gains, but the default values of 1 may work quite well.